Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Results

 \subsection{Variations in activation thresholds and response to external perturbation}

 In the above simulations, the activation thresholds of all nodes were strictly set to \mbox{$\Theta_i = 0$} for maximum model simplicity.
 However, a neuron might as well need higher input to become active.
-Figure~\ref{fig:01-evolution-theta1} demonstrates that the proposed adaptation algorithm similarly works well on networks of nodes with an increased activation threshold of e.g.\ \mbox{$\Theta_i = 1$}.
+Figure~\ref{fig:01-evolution-theta1} demonstrates that the proposed adaptation algorithm similarly works well on networks of nodes with a non-zero activation threshold of e.g.\ \mbox{$\Theta_i = 1$}.
 According to the update rule \eqref{eq:01-update}, now at least two positive inputs are necessary to activate a single node.
 As the rewiring algorithm is based on propagation of thermal noise signals, the inverse temperature $\beta$ needs to be selected at a lower value than before.
 (As a general rule, $\beta$ should be selected in a range where thermal activation of nodes occurs at a low rate, such that avalanches can be triggered, but are not dominated by noise.)
 The simulation is now started at an average connectivity of $K=7$ which is still sub-critical in this case (branching parameter low).
 In a similar way as shown above, the network adapts by inserting new links and increasing $K$, thereby also increasing the average branching parameter.
-Again, this process is stopped after the supercritical regime is reached.
 While the system does not approach to a phase transition as nicely as shown above for activation thresholds of zero (in fact the branching fluctuates much more around the target value of one), the general tendency remains: the rewiring mechanism reacts properly before the network drifts too far off from criticality.
 The connectivity also fluctuates more, but stabilizes on a level around $K=9$.

 In their \emph{in-vitro} experiments, Beggs and Plenz further demonstrate that cortical networks can self-regulate in response to external influences, retaining their functionality while avalanche-like dynamics persist -- for example after neuronal excitability has been increased by adding stimulant substances to the cultures.